 Been all over Sentosa and done Pulau Ubin?
 Visit Sister’s Islands, two of Singapore’s Southern islands.
 Apart from its interesting history, Sister’s Islands are popular with picnickers and campers seeking a quiet outdoor experience away from the hustle and bustle of the city.
 The serene beaches and warm blue waters which contain beautiful reefs and marine life are also a hit with snorkelers.

-Coney Island Park
+Coney Island Park (Pulau Serangoon)

 This picturesque 50-hectare park is home to more than 80 species of feathered creatures including Baya Weavers, the Oriental Magpie-robin and parakeets, making it perfect for a day of bird-watching.
 Want to get a bit more active?
 Take a hike around Coney Island Park, on a bicycle or on foot.